-- 1. To import a certificate from the command line interface, connect to the SMC server via the console of your hypervisor or in SSH. - 2.
+- To import a certificate from the command line interface, connect to the SMC server via the console of your hypervisor or in SSH. - 2.
 Enter the command smc-install-certificate

-💡 TIP Display help using the optionhelp: [root@smc] - {~} > smc-install-certificatehelp Usage: smc-install-certificate [options] A tool that imports a certifica te file (.p12 or .pfx) on a SNS Firewall.
-The certificate's password will be prompted if not provided through the $-p$ option.
+''' Display help using the option --help:

+[root@smc] - (~) > smc-install-certificate --help Usage: smc-install-certificate [options]

+A tool that imports a certificate file (.p12 or .pfx) on a SNS Firewall.

+The certificate's password will be prompted if not provided through the -p option.

 It is required for the installation on the Firewall.

-Options: -U,Uersion -C,Certificate <filepath> -f,firewall <name> -F,force -p,password <password> -h,help</password></name></filepath> output the version number The certificate to import on the firewall The target firewall name Force disconnection of any read-write session currently logged in.
-The password of the certificate output usage information
+Options:

+-U, --version

+-c, --certificate (filepath)

+-f, --firewall (name)

+-F, --force

+-p, --password (password)

+-h, --help

+Order Tipe (password)

+The password of the certificate

+output usage information

+'''